UnusualNorm/ComputerCraft-CC-Server/README.md

 ## Disclaimer

 This project is currently NOT uploaded to NPM because it is entirely UNFINISHED, do not use it unless you are okay with manually typing lua, or you are developing.

-If you are, please disreguard "Install the package" step and manually install it using git:
+If you are, please disreguard the "Install the package" step and manually install it using git:

 ```
 npm install git+https://github.com/UnusualNorm/ComputerCraft-CC-Server